techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 (5694)
 When you compile a program written in the Java programming language, the compiler converts the human-readable source file into platform- independent code that a Java Virtual Machine can understand.
 What is this platform-independent code called?

-a. bytecode
+A. bytecode

-b. binary code
+B. binary code

-c. machine code
+C. machine code

-d. cpu instruction
+D. cpu instruction

-Answer: A
+ANSWER: A
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: